birdofpreyru/react-utils/docs/server.md

       }
     }
     ```
-    It is the default value used by Helmet with a few updates:
+    It matches the default value used by Helmet with a few updates:
     - YouTube host is whitelisted in the `frameSrc` directive to ensure
       the [`<YouTubeVideo>`](./YouTubeVideo.md) component works.
     - An unique per-request nonce is added to `scriptSrc` directive to